Aperiodic monotiles: from geometry to groups: Introduction

 Seminal results on tilings include the classification of Archimedean tilings (tilings by regular polygons where all vertices are the same up to isometry) by Kepler~\cite{kepler} and the study of the symmetry groups of periodic tilings (crystallographic space groups) by Bieberbach~\cite{bieberbach}.

-In the 60s emerged the question of \emph{aperiodic} tilesets~\cite{wang}.
-That is: sets of tile that can tile the whole plane but only in a non-periodic way.
+In the 60s emerged the question of \emph{aperiodic} tilesets~\cite{wang}, that is, sets of tile that can tile the whole plane but only in a non-periodic way.
 Though Wang initially conjectured such tilesets did not exist, Berger~\cite{berger} soon provided a first aperiodic tileset of 20426 tiles up to translation.

 The first simple geometric aperiodic tileset was found by Robinson in 1971~\cite{robi71}, who defined a set of 6 geometric tiles up to isometry with the shape of squares with bumps and dents, that can tile the 2-dimensional plane, but without any translational symmetry.
-This started the challenge that was taken two years later by Penrose~\cite{Penr74}, who defined an aperiodic set of only {\em two} geometric tiles.
-Penrose's tiling has fivefold rotational symmetry, and cannot be arranged in a square grid as Robinson's.
-In 1992, Ammann, Grünbaum and Shephard~\cite{polyominoes} restricted the problem to polyominoes and they found an aperiodic set of \emph{three} polyominoes.
-The tiling problem with polyominoes is more limited, and in 1991, Beauquier and Nivat~\cite{bnivat} showed that, if no rotation of the tiles is allowed, then no aperiodic connected polyomino monotile exists.
+This started the challenge that was taken two years later by Penrose~\cite{Penr74}, who defined an aperiodic set of only $2$ geometric tiles.
+Penrose's tiling has fivefold rotational symmetry, and, unlike Robinson's, it cannot be arranged in a square grid.

+In 1992, Ammann, Grünbaum and Shephard~\cite{polyominoes} restricted the problem to polyominoes, and found an aperiodic set of $3$ polyominoes, if one allows rotations, or $8$ otherwise. { The latter record lasted until 2024, when Yang and Zhang~\cite{polyo7} found an aperiodic set of $7$ polyominoes.
+On the other hand, in 1991, Beauquier and Nivat~\cite{bnivat} showed, using methods from word combinatorics, that (if no rotation of the tiles is allowed) no aperiodic connected polyomino monotile exists.

-The problem of tiling with polyominoes can be expressed in terms of \emph{group tiling} of $\Z^2$, since a polyomino is a subset of $\Z^2$, thus tiling with polyominoes is the same as covering the group $\Z^2$ with translations of finite connected subsets of $\Z^2$, taken from a given set.
+This polyomino tiling problem can be expressed in terms of \emph{group tiling} of $\Z^2$: a polyomino is indeed a finite connected subset of $\Z^2$, and tiling amounts to covering the group $\Z^2$ with translations of such subsets.

-While we usually consider geometric tilings in $\R^2$, group tilings may be defined in any group, which fully changes the techniques that can be applied to tackle the problem.
-The problem of tiling $\Z^2$ with translations of only one tile was definitely solved in 2020 by Bhattacharya~\cite{bhattacharya}, who proved that no finite set of $\Z^2$ (possibly disconnected in the usual Cayley graph) is an aperiodic monotile.
-Is this a limitation of $\Z^2$?
-Does it come from the fact of having only {\em one} tile?
-An answer was found in 2023 by Greenfeld and Tao~\cite{gtao2}, who proved that an aperiodic monotile exists in $\Z^d$ when $d$ is big enough, and also such a monotile exists for a group of the form $\Z^2\times H$, for a well-chosen finite abelian group $H$.
+While geometric tilings are classically considered in $\R^2$, group tilings may be defined in any group, which changes the techniques that can be applied to tackle the problem.
+The problem of tiling $\Z^2$ with translations of only one tile was eventually solved in 2020 by Bhattacharya~\cite{bhattacharya}, who proved that no finite subset of $\Z^2$ (possibly disconnected in the usual Cayley graph) is an aperiodic monotile.
+On the other hand, in 2023 by Greenfeld and Tao~\cite{gtao2} constructed an aperiodic monotile in a group of the form $\Z^2\times H$, for a well-chosen finite abelian group $H$.
+Thanks to the lifting result by \cite{lift}, they deduce that such a monotile also exists for $\Z^d$, when $d$ is big enough.